Are you frustrated with Twitter?

 The Bad News:

-To curb spam and fake news, Twitter now limits the ways you can recycle content.
+To curb spam, Twitter limits the ways you can recycle content.

-Longer character counts have decreased impressions (the number of times your updates appears in your follower’s stream).
-Some users increase the frequency of their updates to compensate for this loss in impressions.
+With longer tweets now available, you see less in your timeline.
+This cuts into everyone’s impressions.
+Some users increase the frequency of their tweets to compensate for this loss in impressions.

 Makes sense, right?